dberg/c4/README.md

 The $BIN directory contains the binaries produced by the build process.

-The path to bin is affected by the BUILDTYPE, which has two possible values: Debug or Release.
+The path to bin is affected by the variable BUILDTYPE, which has two possible values: Debug or Release.
 Check the Build section for more information.

 Example.
 Assuming your username is 'ichigo' and you run the build in Release mode: